A timeline of Camila Cabello and Shawn Mendes' love story

-Shawn Mendes and Camila Cabello’s relationship made headlines for years, and they were loved by their fans, who followed every move of the young music icons.
-The couple were seen together, growing fonder of each other until one day when they called it quits, leaving fans heartbroken as well.
+Pop stars Shawn Mendes and Camila Cabello’s relationship made headlines for years, and they were beloved by their fans, who followed every move of the young music icons.
+The couple were seen together, growing fonder of each other until one day in 2021 when they called it quits, leaving fans heartbroken.

-While fans wished to see the two back together again, Camila and Shawn were spotted at the 2023 Coachella Valley Music and Arts Festival in California, US, and a video showed the two dancing and later, kissing.
+Fans have been wishing to see the two back together again ever since.
+So, when Camila and Shawn were spotted at the recent 2023 Coachella Valley Music and Arts Festival in California, US — and a video showed them dancing and kissing — it sent social media into a frenzy.
+Naturally, this sighting sparked rumours that the couple have reconciled and are an item again.
+Tabloid reports, however, have stated otherwise.

-Post this, fans on social media went into a frenzy wondering if they were actually back together, but their hopes were soon dashed.

-In their mid-20s, both are Grammy-nominated stars who have well-established themselves in the music industry.
-And it fills the heart with joy, revisiting the beautiful moments they spent together since they first met as teens.
+Currently in their mid-20s, both Shawn and Camila are Grammy-nominated stars who have well established themselves in the music industry.
+We look back on their relationship.

 From 2014 to 2023: A timeline of Camila Cabello and Shawn Mendes’ relationship